Best Extension Cord For Generator – Heavy Duty Gauge Recommendations

-The best extension cord for your generator is one that is specified to handle the power that’s being delivered between the generator itself (the rating of the specific generator output/outlet being used) and the device or devices plugged into it (like a refrigerator, or whatever else).
+The best extension cord for your generator is one that is spec’d to handle the maximum power that’s being delivered between the generator itself (the rating of the specific generator output/outlet being used) and the device or devices plugged into it (like a refrigerator, or whatever else).

-I suspect that some people don’t know that it does make a difference having the right or best extension cord (or cords) when powering appliances and other devices from a portable generator.
+It does make a difference having the right or best extension cord (or cords) when powering appliances and other devices from a portable generator.
 It may affect how the appliance will run, and, the overall safety of the interconnection.

 Check the gauge!

 There are LOTS of extension cords that are #16 and #14 gauge.
-What you want is #12 gauge wire conductors in a extension cord used with a typical portable generator.
+I recommend at least #12 gauge wire conductors in a extension cord used with a typical portable generator.
 Check the package.
-Somewhere on the label it will indicate this.
+Somewhere on the label it will show the gauge.

 The logic may seem backwards.
-But for wire gauge size, the smaller the gauge number (#) rating, the more power it can handle.
-So #12 can handle more power than #14 or #16, etc..
+But for wire gauge size, the smaller the gauge number (#), the more power (amps / watts) it can handle.
+So #12 gauge can handle more power than #14 gauge, etc..

-There are a number of factors that contribute to the ratings for extension cords and they vary somewhat.
-However generally speaking here are some specifications that I sourced from “Southwire”, a well known wire company.
+There are a number of factors that contribute to the ratings for extension cords, and they vary somewhat.
+Here are the specifications when applying ‘Ohms Law’ (P=IE) to the NEC wire gauge limits listed above.

 14/3 extension cord